 Purpose and character of your use.
 Using material in a non-commercial environment and for a nonprofit educational purpose, such as criticism and commentary, is generally favored under the fair use analysis.

 Nature of the work.
 In general, using highly creative works will weaken the fair use argument.

 Amount used.
 There is no easy answer to the question of how much of a work can be used relying on fair use.
-Due to that uncertainty, each work should be analyzed on a case-by-case basis looking closely at what is being used, how it is being used, and the potential risk in asserting fair use rights.
+Due to that uncertainty, each work should be analyzed on a case-by-case basis looking closely at what is being used and how it is being used.
 For fair use to apply, the amount taken should be only what is need to illustrate your point; the less that is used, the stronger the argument in favor of fair use.

 Effect on the market.
 To minimize the effect on the market, access to the course materials for online classes for Georgetown students will be restricted to only those students registered for your course and will be available for only a limited period of time.